 Probably created for a special Royal occasion is an 18ct gold, diamond, amethyst, emerald and enamel necklace, almost certainly made by a London jeweller for the 1902 coronation of Edward VII and Alexandra, whom it depicts amongst the cinque ports, priced in the region of £10,000 on the stand of Wimpole Antiques.
 Gråsilver is an expert in Scandinavian jewellery by such names as Georg Jensen.
 This year, Gråsilver also has a collection of one-off 18ct. gold pieces of signed art (jewellery) by Matti Hyvärinen from Turku in Finland, dating from the 1960s.
 Mid-century jewellery by designers, whose pieces are still sought after today, can be found on the stand of Anthea AG Antiques, including a stunning Burma sapphire ring mounted in platinum and signed Van Cleef & Arpels from the 1940s, POA and a Cartier 14ct. gold bracelet and pendant, made in New York in the 1960s, £7,500.
 Other jewellery exhibitors include Markov and Precious Flora and silver dealer Stephen Kalms Antiques also takes the usual stand.

 A newcomer to this event is Robin Haydock Antiques with a magnificent ‘Tiara – Necklace’ in 14ct rose gold and silver with 494 old European cut natural faint brown diamonds, c.
 1895, POA.
 Based on research conducted by Robin Haydock Antiques, this piece is likely to have been inspired by ‘Queen Mary’s Collingwood Fringe Tiara’ which Mary wore on her wedding day in 1893, a gift from Queen Victoria.
 Since that time, the Queen Mary’s Collingwood Fringe Tiara has been adapted and modified (stylistically) through the various royal members who have inherited it.
 Currently, the piece remains as part of Her Majesty the Queen’s Royal collection of jewels.
 This spectacular ‘Necklace-Tiara’ has European hallmarks on the clasp, which indicate that this is plausible of Austro-Hungarian origin.
-The fine faint-brown diamonds also resonate the colours found and seen within the many celebrated Royal collection high jewellery pieces during the Victorian period.
+The fine faint-brown diamonds also resonate with the colours found and seen within the many celebrated Royal collection high jewellery pieces during the Victorian period.
 Therefore, the inherent beauty of this unique ‘Necklace-Tiara’ with the striking diamonds adorned, combined with the exceptional craftsmanship, makes this a truly extraordinary piece of jewellery.

 A highlight on the stand of The Antique Enamel Company is an extremely rare pair of Chelsea porcelain perfume bottles in the form of monkeys and their young, c.1755, priced in the region of £25,000.
 Glass specialists M&D Moir and Mark J West return to exhibit again as does ceramics expert Carolyn Stoddart-Scott.

-Furniture ranges from the traditional to mid-century pieces.
+Furniture ranges from traditional to mid-century pieces.
 A superb quality Regency period mahogany drum-type centre table, c.1830, £12,800 can be found on the stand of S&S Timms Antiques.
 Often referred to as rent tables due to the fact that landlords would use them as a desk for keeping accounts of rent money due and paid, drum tables are extremely popular items of furniture.
 This particular example retains a lovely old leather top as well as the most unusual feature of the charming bone inlaid lettering on its drawers.
 For Art Deco enthusiasts Jeroen Markies Art Deco has sculpture, accessories and furniture by renowned designers Harry & Lou Epstein, including a three-piece cloud suite, £8,900 and a pair of armchairs in burr walnut, crosswind satin birch detailing and satin birch legs, c.1930, £3,950.
 Art Deco and Art Nouveau interiors accessories can also be found on the stand of Morgan Strickland Decorative Arts.

 Paintings abound at the fair with an eclectic mix to satisfy many interests and aspirations from Haynes Fine Art – London & Cotswolds, Burlington, Cambridge Fine Art, Ashleigh House Fine Art, Berlin Walls Gallery, Granta Fine Art, Paul Mayhew Fine Art and newcomer Thomas Spencer Fine Art.
 Rountree Tryon Galleries has two paintings that mark historic occasions.
 H.M.S.
 Queen Elizabeth leading other capital ships of the fleet ‘inline ahead’ by Charles Edward Dixon (1872-1934) is an oil on canvas dated 1915, which sold at Christie’s in London in 1964 for 30 guineas.
 At the fair, it is priced at £16,500.
 H.M.S.
 Queen Elizabeth was the name-ship of the five ‘Queen Elizabeth’ class of battleships ordered in 1912-13, all of which were completed in time to play major roles in the Great War.
 Not only was the class the first to mount 15″ guns and to be able to steam at 24 knots, but it was also the first to be equipped with oil-fired boilers thus signalling the beginning of the end of the coal-burning era at sea.
 Laid down at Portsmouth and launched in October 1913, Fleet Flagship to Admiral Beatty from 1916-19, the historic surrender of the German High Seas Fleet was effected aboard her on 21st November 1918.
 Frank Watson Wood (1862-1953) painted many depictions of the battle of Jutland (31 May to 1 June 1916) including a watercolour illustrating the height of the action in the early evening of 31st May 1916 with a ticket price of £7,250.
 Frank Watson Wood was born in Berwick-on-Tweed but following a move to Portsmouth in 1900, he rapidly acquired a clientele amongst the many naval officers based there and his work found much favour.